-Hair shop rivalry comes to a head when South Florida hairstylist Marla Shore finds the body of her competitor behind their mutual shopping center.
-When Detective Dalton Vail asks for her help in solving the case, she eagerly accepts.
+Hair shop rivalry comes to a head when hairstylist Marla Shore finds the body of her competitor behind their South Florida shopping center.
 Carolyn Sutton may not have been her friend, but Marla takes on the case for the sake of justice.
 And she’s curious as to why a hank of Carolyn’s hair is missing.

 Her quest becomes personal when Wilda Cleaver, Carolyn’s trusted psychic and the new owner of her salon, insists that Carolyn’s spirit wants Marla to solve her murder.
 The psychic hints that she’d better succeed fast, or someone Marla loves might be hurt.
 Carolyn’s resentful sister, her bingo partner, her chiropractor, a mysterious benefactor, and a local lawyer fill the expanding list of suspects.
 With a hurricane approaching, Marla needs to untangle the snarl of clues before the storm hits and the murderer strikes again.